O Kadhal Kanmani: Home media

 The film is available for streaming in Disney+Hotstar, Amazon Prime Video and Netflix.

-Legacy
+Remake

 A Hindi remake of the film was officially announced in November 2015, with Aditya Roy Kapur and Shraddha Kapoor portraying the lead roles, and directed by Shaad Ali.
 Karan Johar announced in late 2015 that he would produce the project in association with Mani Ratnam.
 Titled OK Jaanu, the film began production in March 2016 and was released in January 2017.

+Legacy

+O Kadhal Kanmani has gained a cult status over the years.
+It is noted for its fresh take on modern day love, strong characters and for portraying live-in relationship.
+Nithya Menen's character Tara is considered among the most memorable female characters of Tamil cinema.
+Rediff.com placed her in its "Top 5 Tamil Actresses" list of 2015.
+Her performance is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.

+Praising the film, actor Amitabh Bachchan said: "Mani Ratnam's film is a sweet and endearing story of love among the young.
+Fresh and with a sense of the changing times, in keeping with the sensibilities of this generation, it shows compassion and example with great dexterity."
 Song titles from the film's soundtrack were later used as titles for Tamil films, with Parandhu Sella Vaa (2016) beginning production in December 2015 and a film titled Sinamika starting in May 2016.
 A Telugu film titled Mental Madhilo also began production in late 2016.
 In March 2020, the film's choreographer Brindha launched her first film as a director and titled the film as Hey Sinamika (2022) with Dulquer in the lead role.